 As a company dedicated to saving and improving lives, MSD recognizes that we have a special responsibility to help.
 In response to the COVID-19 pandemic, MSD is focused on protecting the safety of its employees and their families, ensuring that our supply of medicines and vaccines reaches our patients and customers, contributing our scientific expertise to the development of antiviral and vaccine approaches, and supporting health care providers and our communities.
 We thank the many health care providers and volunteers, including our own employees, who are doing so much to help affected patients and communities.

 We know many of you have questions and we want to answer them as best as we can.
 To help you navigate your questions, we’re providing the list of FAQs below.

 Driven by our steadfast commitment to patients, we are making every effort to ensure that patients in affected areas who are enrolled in clinical trials are able to continue their treatment and receive appropriate care and monitoring.
-In many areas, we are temporarily suspending enrollment to ongoing studies and the start of new studies due to the pandemic.
-We will monitor conditions and will provide further updates as appropriate.
+Conditions are fluid and evolving, but as local conditions allow, we are enrolling patients in ongoing studies and we are starting new studies.

-We continue to make decisions that are aligned with recommendations of local health authorities and in the best interests of our employees, patients and customers.
-Where recommended by local authorities, our colleagues who can work from home are doing so.
-We have paused in-person interactions with health care providers in many markets, including in the U.S. We are also asking all employees to follow global health recommendations on handwashing and social distancing.
+We have taken extensive steps to ensure that any sites that are currently open, including our plants and labs around the world, are as safe as possible for our colleagues and to provide additional support to our colleagues who are working on our sites.
+Our other colleagues are working remotely – and, together, we are all focused on advancing MSD’s mission to save and improve lives.
+We have paused in-person interactions with health care providers in many places, including the U.S. We are also asking all employees to follow global health recommendations on handwashing and social distancing.
 And, if any of our employees is experiencing symptoms of fever, shortness of breath, we’ve asked them to stay home - this applies during this outbreak - and is a good practice at any time.